Arrive in Quito, Ecuador

 |Deposit||Due now to reserve your space||$500|

 Refunds are given depending on the time left before departure according to the following table.
-The cancellation fee of $300 per person can be applied toward another tour if reserved within six months of the cancelled trip's departure date.
+Through September 23, 2024, the cancellation fee of $300 per person can be applied toward another trip if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
-Consider purchasing trip cancellation insurance that could reimburse your trip costs in the event of your cancellation.

 |Dates||Forfeited Amount per Person|